 Our program emphasizes the molecular, genetic, cellular, and pathophysiological aspects of cancer and immunity, as well as translational discovery and clinical cancer biology.
 Coursework provides a solid foundation in all aspects of modern cancer biology and immunology and the interrelationship between the two disciplines.

 As a PhD candidate, you conduct research that incorporates the study of animal models and human disease, as well as molecular, genetic, and cell biological approaches.
-Laboratory research opportunities run the gamut of basic studies of cancer cell biology and include the following:
+Laboratory research opportunities run the gamut of basic and translational studies of cancer cell biology and include the following:

 - cell cycle control

 - immune cell activation and function within tumors, and identification of novel immune-based cancer therapies

 - immune cell trafficking within tumors, lymphatics, and the circulation

 - regulation of gene expression and signal transduction pathways

 - regulation of protein degradation

 Our program brings together investigators from across NYU Grossman School of Medicine who employ tools of molecular biology and genetics; sophisticated imaging technologies; and genome-wide genetic, chemical, metabolomic, and proteomic analysis of cancer and immunity.

 For additional information about the program, contact Thales Y. Papagiannakopoulos, PhD, program director, at firstname.lastname@example.org, or Amanda W. Lund, PhD, and Richard L. Possemato, PhD, graduate advisors, at email@example.com and firstname.lastname@example.org, respectively.
 For information about Vilcek Institute of Graduate Biomedical Sciences, email email@example.com.